-Thailand is world-famous for its islands, whether it’s Koh Phangan for a full moon party, Maya Bay (aka “The Beach”), the diver’s dream Koh Tao, or the tourist hotspot, Phuket.
+Thailand is world-famous for stunning islands.
+Whether it’s Koh Phangan for the full moon party, Maya Bay aka “The Beach”, the diver’s paradise; Koh Tao, or the tourist hotspot; Phuket.

 Koh Samet is easily and inexpensively accessible, as it is just a 2-hour bus journey and 30-minute ferry from Bangkok.

 Koh Samet is the perfect beach getaway for expats living in central Thailand, or for those staying in Bangkok a few days and seeking to escape the concrete chaos.
 Naturally, it gets quite busy during the long weekends throughout the year.

 There are several tropical beaches scattered around the island, ranging from secluded and uncrowded, to the popular and packed.
 Regardless of whether you’re looking for peaceful relaxation or water activities, music, and plentiful beer – this place has it all.

 I highly recommend renting a scooter or ATV to explore the more remote parts of the island, as they are stunningly beautiful.